 Glycaemic load (GL) is the total glycaemic effect of the diet.
 It is the product of dietary GI and total dietary carbohydrates consumed.
 GL measures how much a single serving of food influences the blood glucose response and therefore takes into consideration some of the short falls of GI.

-Huel Cocoa Bar v2.0 has a GI of 32 (24), whereas Huel Vanilla powder v2.3 has a glycaemic index of 27 (25), and Huel Ready-to-drink has a GI of 25 (26).
-Additionally, Huel powder is a source of chromium which supports the maintenance of normal blood sugar levels.
+Huel Powder v3.0 (Vanilla) has a glycemic index of 16, Huel Ready-to-drink has a GI of 25 and Huel cocoa and orange bars have a GI of 29.
+Additionally, Huel powder is also high in chromium which supports the maintenance of normal blood sugar levels.

 As Huel is a complete food designed to be ingested in isolation, the issues with GI and co-ingestion short-falls are not applicable to Huel.